 Welcome to the website of the Brits ‘n’ US club, a social club in The Villages, Florida, for lively entertainment with a British theme in a friendly environment.
 Learn About Us, check out our Frequently Asked Questions page, or Contact Us individually for more information.
 Check out our Quick Tour page for information on subscribing to our mailing list and on becoming a member.

-Visit our Events page for our full schedule.
-Our next event …
+Visit our Events page for our full schedule, and check here for help with signing up.
+Our next event is …

 We encourage everyone to handle registration/membership and RSVP/tickets online and have provided extensive guidance on our FAQ page.
 However, we understand that this is easier for some than for others and if you need additional help, please call Bob at 412-953-8704.

 The club is now over half way through the four month shutdown that we felt necessary to impose in September due to renewed COVID-19 concerns.
 Happily, the outlook today is much more promising and we feel good about resuming indoor events in January, as planned, and the prospect of renewing friendships with many members, especially those from overseas whom we have not seen since the beginning of the pandemic.